Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Second numerical simulations: search for periodic orbits

 \paragraph{Two-dimensional representation of the orbits.} The fact that the dynamical system $\widehat{\mathfrak{P}}_r$ is acting on the projective plane $\mathbb{P}_2(\mathbb{R})$ allows a complete representation of its orbits: only two real variables are necessary to represent an element of $\mathbb{P}_2(\mathbb{R})$.
 We will proceed as follows.
 Denoting by $u(n) = \mathfrak{P}^n\big(u(0)\big) \in \mathbb{R}^3$ the $n$-th iteration of the mapping $\mathfrak{P}$, acting on an initial datum $u(0) \in \mathbb{R}^3$, and whose only relevant information is the orientation, we will represent the orbits of $\big( \widehat{\mathfrak{P}}_r^n \big)_n$ via the action of $\mathfrak{P}$ on the plane $\{x-z = 1\}$.
 More precisely, if we write the $n$-th iteration $u(n) = \big(u_x(n),u_y(n),u_z(n)\big)$ of a given orbit in coordinates, we will consider the intersection of $\text{Span}\big( u(n) \big)$ with $\{x-z = 1\}$, that is represented in the two-dimensional strip $]-\infty,+\infty[\, \times [-1,1]$ as:

 Up to a rescaling that we will describe, the two-dimensional strip corresponds to the intersection between the plane $\{x-z = 1\}$ and the domain $x \geq 0, z \leq 0$ of the mapping $\mathfrak{P}$.
-We will denote by $(w_1,w_2)$ the coordinates of a generic point in the strip. \eqref{EQUATFormuRepre_2_d_} is obtained as follows: we will represent the plane $\{x-z=1\}$ such that the three-dimensional axis along the $y$ direction is the first component in the planar representation.
+We will denote by $(w_1,w_2)$ the coordinates of a generic point in the strip. \eqref{EQUATFormuRepre_2_d_} is obtained as follows: we will represent the plane $\{x-z=1\}$ (subset of $\mathbb{R}^3$) such that the three-dimensional axis along the $y$ direction is the first component in the planar representation (that is, in the strip).
 The intersection between $\text{Span}\big( u(n) \big)$ and $\{x-z = 1\}$ is the vector: